ADR, Tow-Carrier Claims and the Real Risks

 Our Philosophy: Safety Before Hype

 Mirack’s 2T through-towing rating isn’t a marketing tactic — it’s grounded in physics, math, and real-world testing.
 In the market for one of these systems and considering your options?
 Try showing these calculations to anybody claiming 3.5T through-towing while using a loaded hitch carrier.
-Make sure you are buying the safest possible option for your vehicle.
+And make sure you are buying the safest possible option for your vehicle.

 When you’re towing thousands of kilos behind your vehicle, honesty matters more than hype.
 If you plan to tow more than 2T while carrying rear cargo, the correct solution is a chassis-mounted rear bar.